corourke/Gigmanagerfigmamake/src/SUPABASE_SETUP.md

-# Supabase Setup Guide for Gig Manager
+# Supabase Setup Guide

-This guide will help you set up your Supabase backend to work with the Gig Manager application.
+This guide will help you set up your Supabase backend to work with the GigManager application.

 ## Prerequisites